xlladdins/xll/docs/Excel4MacrosT-Z.md

   - > Axes is TRUE for 3-D bar charts and ignored for 3-D pie charts.

->
+> &nbsp;

-Height%    is a number from 5 to 500 specifying the height of the chart as a percentage of the length of the base.
+Height%&nbsp;&nbsp;&nbsp;&nbsp;is a number from 5 to 500 specifying the
+height of the chart as a percentage of the length of the base.
 Height% corresponds to the Height box in the 3-D View dialog box in Microsoft Excel version 4.0.
 Height% is useful for controlling the appearance of charts with many series or data points.
 If height% is omitted, the current value is used..

-Autoscale    is a logical value corresponding to the Auto Scaling check box in the 3-D View dialog box in Microsoft Excel version 4.0.
+Autoscale&nbsp;&nbsp;&nbsp;&nbsp;is a logical value corresponding to the Auto Scaling check box in the 3-D View dialog box in Microsoft Excel version 4.0.
 If TRUE, automatic scaling is used; if FALSE, it is not; if omitted, the current setting is not changed.

 **Related Function**

-FORMAT.MAIN   Formats a main chart
+FORMAT.MAIN&nbsp;&nbsp;&nbsp;Formats a main chart

 Return to [top](#T)